MintShards/pawn-repo/claudedocs/BUSINESS_SETTINGS_IMPLEMENTATION.md

 - `updated_at`: Timestamp of last update
 - `updated_by`: User ID of the admin who made the change
 - `is_active`: Whether this is the current active configuration

+**Financial Policy Section-Specific Timestamps** (Added Nov 2025):
+- `interest_rates_updated_at`: When interest rate settings were last modified
+- `loan_limit_updated_at`: When loan limit was last modified
+- `credit_limit_updated_at`: When credit limit was last modified

+Each configuration section within Financial Policy tracks its own independent update timestamp, allowing administrators to see exactly when each specific setting was last changed.

 ### Frontend Form Pattern